steambird1/mindustry-c/README.md

 - Any `volatile` variable
 - Any variable that has address (`&var`)
 - Any `struct` or `union`
-- Any array (If you don't want to use memory but still want arrays, refer to documents to look for possible alternatives.)
+- Any array (If you don't want to use memory but still want arrays, refer to *pseudo list's* documents to look for possible alternatives.)
+- Any recursive function

 If functions aren't called recursively, they does not take up memory space.